Zteve/SmallCollections/README.md

 This is the result.

 Since I (needed to) include an implementation of `SmallSet`, I've expanded the brief to include other collections.
-Of course, it now needs work to finish the job.
+(Of course, it now needs work to finish the job!)

 ## The Main Classes